 5. Hydrate and make it pretty.

 Throw in some color to that filtered water.
 Dehydration is a sure energy zapper and headache-producer and overall bad thing.

 Don’t miss this; My ridiculous 25 reasons I reach for a squeeze of lemon in my water most mornings.

 6. Rummage for seeds and nuts.

-7. Bake or broil you fish for more brain cells.
+7. Bake or broil your fish for more brain cells.

-Eat fish once a week for a bigger brain, says this study!
-And, well . . . who doesn't want more of that???
+Eat fish once a week for a bigger brain and more focused mind, says this study!
+And, well . . . who doesn’t want more of that?